catseye/Befunge-93/README.markdown

 This is the reference distribution for the Befunge-93 programming language.
-It contains the specification and reference implementation (`bef`), which are direct descendants of the originals, along with a few related tools and many example programs.
+It contains the specification and reference implementation (`bef`), which are direct descendants of the originals, along with a few related tools, many example programs, and an assortment of historical documents.

 About Befunge-93
 ----------------